MarkMakies/Roverling-Mk-II/README.md

      - Mapping module runs on desktop from MQTT feed to produce realtime tracking info overlaid on an image (for me an old NearMap screenshot).
       On board RPi 4B w/ 4G running the latest OS with a camera 3 module.

+All the 3D design is done in FreeCAD and all the slicing and printing on a Prusa platform.
+As well as the actual design files, I’ve also made available stl model files, g-code files and Prusa project files for all parts.

+The schematic is done with KiCAD.
+I used mixed prototyping methods and no PCB has been designed (yet) so you will need a fair understanding of how to layout and wire correctly.

+All the code is in python.
+I’ve pretty much written my own drivers for all of the low level stuff except the sx1262 suite for LoRa and MQTT.
+I’ve tried to document as much as possible.